 Here are some ways you can help.

-- Beat them to the draw.
-Give them religious things to think about.
+- Give them religious things to think about.
 That’s why homeschool high schoolers benefit from taking courses like Apologetics (especially if it is presented in a light-hearted but powerful way, like FREE Apologetics curriculum which is a series of powerpoint presentations with voice-overs that are SO engaging and empowering)!

 - Give them things that will constructively stretch their brains and help them learn to think.
 This is why 7Sisters has 2 philosophy courses.
 Introduce your homeschool high schoolers to philosophy and earn a world history credit at the same time in a light-hearted, user-friendly, no-busywork format with History and Philosophy of the Western World.
 Then follow up that course with a delightful, user-friendly, understandable but serious philosophy course: Philosophy in 4 Questions by Dr. Micah Tillman.
 And have them listen to Dr. Tillman’s fun podcast: Top 40 Philosophy.